Legal medical marijuana states map and laws

-Despite federal law prohibiting the use of cannabis, there are many states with their own medical marijuana programs.
-Medical marijuana programs allow qualified patients to access cannabis from state-sanctioned dispensaries once certified by a qualified medical professional.
+These programs allow qualified patients to access cannabis from state-sanctioned dispensaries, once they’ve been certified by a qualified medical professional.

-Due to the unique attributes of each state’s medical marijuana program and the ever-changing nature of marijuana legislation, it’s important to stay up to date with medical marijuana legalization in your state.
+Due to the unique attributes of each state’s medical marijuana program and the ever-changing nature of marijuana legislation, it’s important to stay up to date with medical marijuana laws and policies in your state.

 Learn more about medical marijuana legalization by browsing through the sections below.